VebjornG/graphQL-apollo-testproject/README.md

-# Catstronauts
+# API made with GraphQL and Apollo

+This is a test API with mock data which is hardcoded.
+This project was made through Apollo.

-Apollo's lift-off course companion app (completed) [Live Demo App](https://lift-off-client-demo.netlify.app/)
+Apollo's lift-off course companion app
+[Live Demo App](https://lift-off-client-demo.netlify.app/)

 ## Run the project

-Castronauts fullstack app holds two main folders `server` and `client`
+This fullstack app holds two main folders `server` and `client`

 ### server